-

 Minera Kolpa

-Kolpa, our third producing mine and first in Peru, was acquired by Endeavour Silver in 2025 and is located in the Huachocolpa region of Huancavelica Province, about 490 kilometers southeast of Lima.
+Kolpa, our third producing mine and first in Peru, was acquired by Endeavour Silver in 2025 and is located in the Huachocolpa region of Huancavelica, about 490 kilometers southeast of Lima.
 Peru, a key mining jurisdiction, ranks as the world’s third largest silver producer.

 Kolpa has come a long way since its early days as an 800-tonne-per-day operation, steadily increasing its throughput to over 1,800 tonnes per day, with plans underway to expand to 2,500 tonnes.
 A key strength of Kolpa lies in its strong alignment with Endeavour’s technical expertise; our underground mining capabilities, paired with a team that brings deep, long-standing experience at this site, position us well for continued operational success.